rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/api-operations/metrics-operations.rst

 .. contents::
    :local:
    :depth: 1

 When Monitoring checks run, they generate metrics.
-These metrics are stored as full resolution data points in the Cloud Monitoring system.
+These metrics are stored as full resolution data points in the Rackspace Monitoring system.
 Full resolution data points are periodically rolled up (condensed) into coarser data points.